 The market was already reeling last year.
 As travel bans and lockdowns curtailed showroom visits and viewings, sales offices closed, and new projects were stalled.
 But in the months that followed an initial national shutdown in April and May 2020, faith was returning with Thailand emerging as a success story in its handling of the virus.
 Widespread use of masks, a robust health system, and strict travel requirements appeared to be effective weapons in fighting the virus and avoiding harsh, full-scale lockdowns as seen in places like China and Europe.

-“Up until early this year, the real estate market in Thailand was proceeding almost as normal,” comments Marciano Birjmohun, a property consultant, a former director of the Singapore-Thai Chamber of Commerce, a PropertyGuru Thailand Property Awards jury.
+“Up until early this year, the real estate market in Thailand was proceeding almost as normal,” comments Marciano Birjmohun, a property consultant, a director of the Singapore-Thai Chamber of Commerce, and a PropertyGuru Thailand Property Awards jury.

 Demand from both domestic and foreign buyers was showing signs of recovery, especially in low-rise housing popular with end-user buyers.
 Developers had begun offering big discounts and promotions including free furniture, zero fees on ownership transfer, down payment-free periods for up to 24 months, and zero interest on down payments.
 Discounts of 20% were being offered on completed developments where developers wanted to clear their backlog.